OpenBB-finance/OpenBB/website/content/terminal/guides/intros/portfolio/po.md

 geekdocCollapseSection: true
 ---

 The Portfolio Optimization menu allows the user to apply advanced optimization techniques to a portfolio of any type and of any size.
-It does so by introducing a multitude of optimization techniques ranging from <a href="https://www.investopedia.com/terms/m/meanvariance-analysis.asp" target="_blank">mean-variance optimization</a>
-to <a href="https://www.investopedia.com/terms/r/risk-parity.asp" target="_blank">risk parity models</a> and
-<a href="https://www.investopedia.com/terms/c/cluster_analysis.asp" target="_blank">hierarchical clustering models</a>.
+It does so by introducing a multitude of optimization techniques ranging from <a href="https://www.investopedia.com/terms/m/meanvariance-analysis.asp" target="_blank">mean-variance optimization</a> to <a href="https://www.investopedia.com/terms/r/risk-parity.asp" target="_blank">risk parity models</a> and <a href="https://www.investopedia.com/terms/c/cluster_analysis.asp" target="_blank">hierarchical clustering models</a>.
 By providing Excel templates, the user can make sense of the vast array of parameters that each command has.
 E.g. think of the historic period you wish to use or which of the more than 10 risk measures and covariance methods should be used?
 These are questions the templates make easier to answer.

-## How to use
+### How to use

 The portfolio optimization menu can be reached by visiting the `portfolio` menu and typing `po` (or alternatively, typing `/portfolio/po` from any location).
 This opens the following menu:

 <img src="https://user-images.githubusercontent.com/46355364/171144243-dbdc09e8-609e-4dc3-abb8-8148405e7308.png"></img>

 This menu requires the usage of the Excel templates to work properly.
 As there is a lot of complexity involved around these techniques, these templates allow the user to understand what values for each parameter are actually used and allow for an easy way to define the allocation.

 For this there are two templates that need to be set:

-- **OpenBB Parameters Template**: found in the OpenBB Terminal directory within `OpenBB Terminal/OpenBB/portfolio/parameters`
+- **OpenBB Parameters Template**: found in the OpenBBUserData directory within `~/OpenBBUserData/portfolio/parameters`
-- **OpenBB Portfolio Template**: found in the OpenBB Terminal directory within `OpenBB Terminal/OpenBB/portfolio/allocation`
+- **OpenBB Portfolio Template**: found in the OpenBBUserData directory within `~/OpenBBUserData/portfolio/allocation`

-If this location does not exist, use <a href="https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FOpenBB-finance%2FOpenBBTerminal%2Ftree%2Fmain%2Fportfolio" target="_blank">this link</a>
-to download the most recent versions and place the contents inside a folder named `portfolio` within the `OpenBB Terminal/OpenBB` directory.
+The OpenBBUserData directory is created automatically.
+See for more information [here](https://docs.openbb.co/terminal/quickstart/data).

-### OpenBB Parameters Template
+#### OpenBB Parameters Template

 This template provides the user with the ability to set define values for each parameter based on the optimization technique that is deployed.
 E.g. if you select `riskparity` for the `technique` parameter, you will notice that some parameters turn <span style={{color: "#BEBEBE"}}>grey</span>.
 This means that the parameter is irrelevant for the selected method.

 The OpenBB Terminal does, however, allow the user to run any model despite the `technique` you selected.
 Therefore, if you are interested in running multiple models, consider removing the value for `technique`.
 Do note that this makes it more difficult to understand which values are used for which model.

 <img src="https://user-images.githubusercontent.com/46355364/171144692-dd812efd-1e95-4a71-a93f-7ae8a480fe5d.png"></img>

-Once you have defined the parameters, save the template and load it inside the terminal by using the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/po/file/" target="_blank">file</a>
+Once you have defined the parameters, save the template and load it inside the terminal by using the <a href="/terminal/reference/portfolio/po/file/" target="_blank">file</a> command.
-command.
 If done correctly, the parameters file should show automatically after typing `file` and pressing SPACE.
 Then, by using the DOWN KEY (⌄) you can select the file by pressing ENTER (⏎) which will then be loaded into the terminal:

 ```
 2022 May 02, 06:51 (🦋) /portfolio/po/ $ file OpenBB_Parameters_Template v1.0.0.xlsx